SFGLab/Team4_AI_Drug_Targets_Rare_Diseases/README.md

 5. Partnering with clinical researchers will ensure real-world clinical validation of potential drug candidates.
 6. Predict the ligands able to bind to proteins classified as biomarkers for Cystic Fibrosis.
 Protein sequences will be edited to take into account the mutations that most frequently occur in Cystic Fibrosis.
 7. Deploy an interactive web-based interface to offer non-technical researchers and clinicians a rare disease drug repurposing platform.

+## 📚 References
+Docker
+@article{merkel2014docker,
+  title={Docker: lightweight linux containers for consistent development and deployment}, author={Merkel, Dirk}, journal={Linux Journal}, volume={2014}, number={239},
+  pages={2},
+  year={2014}
+}

+ProtBert
+@article{elnaggar2021prottrans,
+  title={ProtTrans: Towards Cracking the Language of Life's Code Through Self-Supervised Deep Learning and High Performance Computing}, author={Elnaggar, Ahmed and Heinzinger, Michael and Dallago, Christian and Rehawi, Ghalia and Wang, Yu and Jones, Llion and Gibbs, Tom and Feher, Tamas and Angerer, Christoph and Steinegger, Martin and Bhowmik, Debsindhu and Rost, Burkhard}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, volume={44}, number={10}, pages={7112--7127}, year={2022}, publisher={IEEE}
+}

+ChemBert
+@article{chithrananda2020chemberta,
+  title={ChemBERTa: Large-Scale Self-Supervised Pretraining for Molecular Property Prediction}, author={Chithrananda, Soham and Grand, Gabriel and Ramsundar, Bharath}, journal={arXiv preprint arXiv:2010.09885}, year={2020}
+}

+Pytorch
+@article{paszke2019pytorch,
+  title={PyTorch: An Imperative Style, High-Performance Deep Learning Library}, author={Paszke, Adam and Gross, Sam and Massa, Francisco and Lerer, Adam and Bradbury, James and Chanan, Gregory and Killeen, Trevor and Lin, Zeming and Gimelshein, Natalia and Antiga, Luca and Desmaison, Alban and Kopf, Andreas and Yang, Edward and DeVito, Zachary and Raison, Martin and Tejani, Alykhan and Chilamkurthy, Sasank and Steiner, Benoit and Fang, Lu and Bai, Junjie and Chintala, Soumith}, journal={arXiv preprint arXiv:1912.01703}, year={2019}
+}

 ## Flowchart of ML pipeline for Cystic Fibrosis Drug Prediction
 ![Cystic Fibrosis ML Pipeline](./Cystic_Fibrosis/ProjectFlowChart/FlowChart_Hackathon_Team4.png)